ttkaralis/metabofon/README.md

 The following is a very handy tutorial for users that might have very limited knowledge of python.

-First lets install and import the modules that we will use:
+First let's install and import the modules that we will use:

 ```
 !pip install joblib